Dylan-cz/brain-storm-material/note of reading brainstorm material.md

 distributed shared memory (**DSM**)

-A DSM multiprocessor is also called a NUMA (nonuniform memory access) because the access time depends on the location of a

-data word in memory
+A DSM multiprocessor is also called a NUMA (nonuniform memory access) because the access time depends on the location of a data word in memory

 With the rapid increase in processor performance and the associated increase in a processor’s memory bandwidth requirements, the number of cores shrinks among multiprocessor that decide to take the DSM architecture

 -  key disadvantages for a DSM are that communicating data among processors becomes somewhat more complex
-- a DSM requiresmore effort in the software to take advantage of the increased memory bandwidth provided by distributed memories
+- a DSM requires more effort in the software to take advantage of the increased memory bandwidth provided by distributed memories

 ![image-20250123230921042](pics_for_typora/image-20250123230921042.png)